JLSB EndNote Style |

 Publication charges

-The publication costs are covered through article processing charges (APCs) and No submission fee, or any other processing fees are required for the publication of the accepted article.
+The publication costs are covered through article processing charges (APCs) and no submission or any other fees are required for the publication of the accepted article.
 There is a modest APC of 100 Euro(€) editor fee for the processing of each primary accepted paper (1000-4000 words) to encourage high-quality submissions.
-APCs are only charged for articles that pass the pre-publication checks and are ready to be published.
+APCs will be considered for articles that successfully pass the peer-review process and are ready for publication.
 A surcharge will be placed on any article that is over 4000 words in length to cover the considerable additional processing costs.
 Payment can be made by credit card, bank transfer, money order or check.
 Instruction for payment is sent during publication process as soon as manuscript is accepted.
 Meanwhile, this journal encourages the academic institutions in low-income countries to publish high quality scientific results, free of charges.
-If the authors have decided to withdraw the accepted manuscript while they have received one of the reviewed or edited versions of manuscript from the journal, they will be banned from the submission for a period of 5 years.

 The Waiver policy

-The Journal of Life Science and Biomedicine is an open access journal which means that all content is freely available without charge to the user or his/her institution.
+The Journal of Life Science and Biomedicine is an gold open access journal which means that all content (research articles, review articles, case reports, educational papers) is freely and permanently accessible to everyone, immediately after publication.
+Most permission barriers are removed from the journal's webpage (https://jlsb.science-line.com/), and the copyright for the article is retained by the authors.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of Open Access.
 For additional information please see Policies and Publication Ethics.

 .